Building Immunity

 Vitamin D

 Vitamin D is often linked to healthy bones, as it helps your body to absorb calcium, but it is also an important part of a healthy immune system.
-We are supposed to get vitamin D from the sun, but anyone living in Ireland knows that sun is a rare and treasured thing… In winter, the sun that reaches Ireland is too weak for us to make vitamin D naturally, so we do need to get it from supplements and foods.
+We are supposed to get vitamin D from the sun, but anyone living in Ireland knows that sun is a rare and treasured thing.
+In winter, the sun that reaches Ireland is too weak for us to make vitamin D naturally, so we do need to get it from supplements and foods.
 The HSE recommends that we all take a vitamin D supplement from October to March every year.

-Iron and immunity
+Iron

 Being low in iron can make you more prone to infections.
 You can be low in iron due to a poor diet, illness, heavy periods and conditions like coeliac disease and Crohn’s disease.
 Lots of people do not eat enough iron without realising it.
 Women need twice as much iron as men, which is why they are more likely to have low iron levels.
 You need two to three iron-rich foods every day.
 Red meat is a great source, but so are chicken legs, the brown meat, eggs, mussels, chickpeas and spinach.
 Nuts and seeds are also good sources of iron, including sunflower, pumpkin and sesame seeds.
 Breakfast cereals are often fortified with iron, and this can be an easy way to get iron into children’s diets.
 Check the labels.
+You should never take an iron supplement without a blood test first, too much iron is just as much of a problem as too little, particularly for the one in five Irish people who carry the gene for haemochromatosis.

 Can supplements help?